praveenkumarkunchala2005/resultscmrcet/README.md

-# Node.js Application for Fetching Student Results
+# Node.js Application for WebScrapping

-This Node.js application is designed to fetch student results from a specific website and store them in a MongoDB database.
+- This Node.js application is designed to fetch student results from a specific website and store them in a MongoDB database.
+- This project is implemented with the permission of officials, working on the above project without permission can be considered as offence

 ## Prerequisites